sixem/hover-preview-js/README.md

 `staticPreview` | true | Whether the preview should be static `true` or follow the cursor `false`.
 `css` | | Custom CSS rules that will be applied to the image or video.
 `windowMargin` | 4 | Margin between the preview and the window borders.
-`triggerMargin` | 24 | Margin between the the preview and the cursor or the element which triggered it.
+`triggerMargin` | 24 | Margin between the preview and the cursor/element which triggered it.
 `extensions` | All | What extensions should have a hoverable preview (See above for an example).